liorksh/FlinkBasicDemo/README.md

 ### Verify the project's definitions are correct
 1. Verify the correct JVM is associated with the project.

 ![JVM](images/project-JVM.png)

-2. Make sure the Java and Flink packages are included in the compilation; otherwise, you might encounter compilation errors.
+2. Make sure the Java and Flink packages are included in the compilation, and change the packages scope to "Compile"; otherwise, you might encounter compilation errors.

 ![compile packages](images/compile-packages.png)

 3. If the pom.xml file cannot be found, you will receive the alert below; then, set the project as a Maven project.

 ![set as a Maven project](images/set-maven-project.png)

 4. Another alert might be related to importing Maven dependencies.
 Setting Auto-Import can assist.

 ![import Maven](images/maven-import.png)

 ## Feedback